camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/fixed-partitioning.md

 ---
 id: fixed-partitioning
 title: "Fixed partitioning"
-description: ""
+description: "Manually configure which partitions belong to which brokers."
 ---

-Starting with 1.2.0, there is a new experimental configuration option which lets you specify a fixed partitioning scheme.
-This means you can manually configure which partitions belong to which brokers.
+Starting with 1.2.0, there is a new experimental configuration option which lets you specify a fixed partitioning scheme; this means you can manually configure which partitions belong to which brokers.

 The partitioning scheme is controlled via a new configuration option under `zeebe.broker.experimental.partitioning`, more specifically `zeebe.broker.experimental.partitioning.scheme`.
 This option currently takes the following values: